VCCT-MAST5112-2025-G1/ST10456871_MAST_POE_2/README.md

 Added the counter .
 Added some basic text to the 2 other screens.

+Final submission
+Moved the add item functionality to a seperate screen.
+Created a menu context folder to ensue data from the add screen gets displayed on the main menu screen.
+Added functionality to the filter screen, now the user can choose which courses thed like to see on the menu.
+Added an average price calculator that will be dislayed on the menu screen.
+Centered all the content on each screen.
+Added more comments.

 Reference list
 ReactNative, 2025.
 Style. [online] Available at: https://reactnative.dev/docs/style [Accesed 15 October 2025].